somiibo/module-package-examples/README.md

 For example, this package is hosted on GitHub pages at this address: [https://somiibo.github.io/module-package-examples/main.json](https://somiibo.github.io/module-package-examples/main.json).

 ## Somiibo module.js API
+The `module.js` script is the actual logic behind a module.
+It exists in a separate context from the module webpage.

 While on the module page within Somiibo, you can press <kbd>cmd</kbd>+<kbd>options</kbd>+<kbd>i</kbd> or <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>i</kbd> to open the developer tools.

+From within the `module.js` script you can `require` any core Node.js module as well as any of the supported 3rd party modules.

 ### Skeleton script
 As basic `module.js` looks something like this: